YANANFENG/BIOLM0051-Introduction-to-Bioinformatics/README.md

 How to Use:
 1. Clone the Repository
    First, clone the repository from GitHub:

             git clone https://github.com/YANANFENG/BIOLM0051-Introduction-to-Bioinformatics.git
+            cd BIOLM0051-Introduction-to-Bioinformatics

-2. Data Preprocessing
+3. Data Preprocessing
-The process_sequences.sh script will convert the raw FASTQ files into FASTA format.
-Run the script in the command line:
+   Convert raw FASTQ files to FASTA format using the provided shell script.

+   Note: Ensure your raw data(samples/) is in the raw_data/ directory (or update the path in the script).

-             bash process_sequences.sh
+             chmod +x process_sequences.sh
+             ./process_sequences.sh
 This script will convert the FASTQ files in the samples/ folder into FASTA files in the fasta_output/ folder.

 3. BLAST Alignment
-Align the translated FASTA files against the reference database to identify potential species.
-The reference species data can be found in the ref_seq/ folder.
+   Perform BLASTn search (manually via NCBI website or CLI) using the files in fasta_output/ to identify species and download reference sequences into ref_seq/.

 4. Translating DNA Sequences
    Use the translate_seq.py script to translate the DNA sequences into amino acid sequences for alignment.
 Run the Python script:

-             python translate_sequence.py.ipynb
+             python translate_seq.py
-This script will read the data from fasta_output/ and red_seq/, generate the translated protein sequences.
+Note: This script requires Biopython installed.
+It reads from fasta_output/ and ref_seq/ and outputs protein sequences.

 5. Phylogenetic Tree Construction
-Use EBI tools to perform multiple sequence alignment and generate the phylogenetic tree.
-The final FASTA file (final_sequence.fasta) will be located in the samples/ folder and used for constructing the tree on the EBI network server.
+   The file final_sequence.fasta contains the combined protein sequences.
+Upload this file to EBI Clustal Omega or MAFFT to generate the Multiple Sequence Alignment (MSA) and Phylogenetic Tree.

 Results: